r-hub/blog/content/post/2020-03-03-packageRank/index.md

 I've noticed that website maintenance (renaming files and folders, etc.) sometimes coincides with software updates.
 So my working hypothesis, which I haven't explored empirically, is that the scripts used to do automated downloading may have been "broken" by changes on CRAN.
 If so, this might actually be a better estimate of the "real" level of interest in R and its packages.

-[^1]: Similar but limited functionality is available for Bioconductor packages using `bioconductorDownloads()` and `bioconductorRank()`.
+[^1]: This is challenging problem because, to my knowledge, there is no easy way to distinguish updates from new downloads by looking at log entries.
+The fact that the [`'adjustedcranlogs'`](https://cran.r-project.org/package=adjustedcranlogs) does so by using the population of packages to make inferences about individual packages, a kind of ecological inference, rather than going more granular, to the IP level.
-[^2]: Based upon my reading of the documentation and source code, I'd say that the [`'adjustedcranlogs'`](https://cran.r-project.org/package=adjustedcranlogs) package is also concerned with the inflation of package download counts.
-However, I'd argue that its source of inflation are package updates and its objective is to estimate the number of new users (new package installations) by subtracting the number existing users (installation of package updates) from the total downloads.
-From the perspective of [`'packageRank'`](https://cran.r-project.org/package=packageRank), however, package updates are revelatory not problematic.
-Interest in a package is defined by both new and existing users.
-This is why `plot.cranDownloads()` include `package.version` and `r.version` arguments to annotate graphs with the the release of new package versions and new versions of R.
+[^2]: This is why `plot.cranDownloads()` include `package.version` and `r.version` arguments to annotate graphs with the the release of new package versions and new versions of R.
 [^3]: The frequency of ~500 B downloads is such that I wonder whether `lftp` or something similar is/was part of the R and/or RStudio.
 That said, I've found that IP addresses with a "US" top level domain code account for 72% of ~500 B downloads but only 46% of all downloads.
 For details, see `head(packageRank::blog.data$ccode.ct, 5)`: "filtered" records download counts without ~500 B entries; "delta" is the arithmetic difference between "unfiltered" and "filtered".
 [^4]: The slight upward trend in the peaks probably reflects the addition of new packages during the month.
 [^5]: On 22 October 2019, there were two exceptions among inactive packages, 'UScensus2000blkgrp' and 'msDilution', which had zero downloads.